MJinnocent

 “Yeah, it’s a no-loser for us.”

-Additionally, the news reports in the immediate aftermath of the strip search reported (citing law enforcement sources) that the photographs did not match the description given by Jordan.
-It was only later that the narrative changed after Sneddon alluded to a match in a press interview.
-In fact, during the Grand Jury proceedings in spring 1994, Katherine Jackson (Michaels’ mother) was called to testify as to whether or not Michael had altered the appearance of his genitalia so that it would not match the description given by Jordan!
+Furthermore, Jordan described Michael as circumcised, yet Michael’s autopsy later confirmed that he was not.
+News reports immediately following the strip search cited law enforcement sources confirming that the photographs of Michael’s genitalia did not match Jordan’s description.
+Only later did the narrative change, with Sneddon alluding to a match during a press interview.
+In fact, during the Grand Jury proceedings in Spring 1994, Katherine Jackson (Michael’s mother) was questioned about whether Michael had altered the appearance of his genitals to avoid matching Jordan’s description!
 Had the photographs matched the description, such a question would have been irrelevant.

 What about the Neverland staff that allegedly witnessed abuse?